davidsteed/awscdkstaticsite/README.md

 To deploy the site you need to have a domain registered in route53.
 You can either register one (\$12) or transfer an existing registered domain to route53 from another provider.

-These scripts are distributed under an MIT licence.
-If you do find any problems please provide feedback by raising an issue.

 These scripts use the AWS CDK framework.
 Instructions for installing this can be found at https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html.
 Use version 1.22.0 or higher.

 The script can be used to deploy one or many sites.
-The file cdk/bin/cdk.ts contains some example header settings.
-Please modify these to the headings you require.
 Once you have deployed your site you can check that your header settings are correct using the tool at https://securityheaders.com/

 To deploy a site the following code needs to be put in cdk/bin/cdk.ts